SPANDigital/presidium-template-design/content/_reference/tutorial.md

 author: author
 ---

-This article can contain an exercise or series of exercises for a new user to get started on the design system.
+This article can contain an exercise or series of exercises to help a new user get started on understanding and using the design system.